 Of course, this is just one way of measuring form.
 There are some formalities to points scoring, and if you feel this is the best way to plan for winning horses, you will find plenty of free resources online which will go into much more detail.
 Make sure to check them out before you start throwing any of your cash around!

 If you really need to look into a complex betting system as you’re having trouble making up your mind, consider dutching.
 Dutching is where you set up a formula for differing odds at different bookies.
-The aim is to try and come out with a firm percentage which will tell you how likely it is that a horse or rider will win a race.
+The aim is to try and come out with a firm percentage that will tell you how likely it is that a horse or rider will win a race.

-It’s a horse racing betting system which doesn’t always pull off, but plenty of punters like using this strategy when they are having serious problems working out which bookie is going to offer them the best rates.
+It’s a horse racing betting system that doesn’t always pull off, but plenty of punters like using this strategy when they are having serious problems working out which bookie is going to offer them the best rates.
 Sometimes, it’s best to play things right down the middle and to claim both markets.
 Why not?

 Dual Forecasts and Quinellas